typedb/typedb-docs/_08-schema/03-rules.md

 The implication form of Horn clauses aligns more naturally with Graql semantics as we define the rules in terms of the “when” and “then” blocks which directly correspond to the antecedent and consequent of the implication respectively.

-### What can go in the then body
+### What goes in the then body
-The following are the types of a single statement that can be set as the conclusion of a rule in the `then` body:
+The following are the types of one single statement that can be set as the conclusion of a rule in the `then` body:
 - setting the type.
-Example: `$x isa person;`
+Example: `$x isa person;`,
 - assigning an explicit value to an attribute.
-Example: `$x has age 20;`
+Example: `$x has age 20;`, or
 - inserting a relationship.
-Example: `(parent: $x, child: $y) isa parentship;`
+Example: `(parent: $x, child: $y) isa parentship;`.

 ## Deleting Rules
 Rules like any other schema element can be undefined.
-To do so, you may learn [how to use the undefine keyword](/docs/schema/concepts#undefine) for deleting rules.
+To do so, you [use  the undefine keyword](/docs/schema/concepts#undefine).

 ## Summary
-Rules are a powerful tool that allows reasoning over the raw data to produce and store insightful knowledge.
+Rules are a powerful tool that reason over the explicitly stored data and produce and store implicit knowledge.

-In the next section, we will learn how to [perform instruction over a knowledge graph](/docs/query/overview) that is powered by a schema containing concepts and rules.
+In the next section, we will learn how to [perform read and write instructions over a knowledge graph](/docs/query/overview) that is powered by a schema containing concepts and rules.